ConservationInternational/cplus-plugin/docs/user/guide/step-2.md

+---
+title: Conservation International
+summary:
+    - Jeremy Prior
+    - Ketan Bamniya
+date:
+some_url:
+copyright:
+contact:
+license: This program is free software; you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+---

 # Step 2: Pathways and activities

 This step deals with the **Natural Climate Solution (NCS) pathways** and the **Activities**.
 An NCS pathway can be defined as a composite spatial layer on specific land use classes and other factors that determine areas ideal for a specific use case (e.g. Animal management).
 An activity is a combination of NCS pathways represented in an AOI spatial layer. **Figure 1** shows the UI.